Jackie Chan Adventures: Premise

 Jackie Chan Adventures is set in a world which magic and supernatural forces exist but are unknown to much of humanity – these include demons, ghosts, spirits, spells, and various creatures and gods.
 Although the series focuses mostly on those from Asia, primarily Chinese mythology and folklore, it also includes those from other locations in the world, including Europe and Central America.
-In the animated series, the actor Jackie Chan exists in this setting as a professional archaeologist with a high degree of martial combat skill, who is forced to accept the fact that magic and the supernatural exists when he uncovers a talisman in an artifact that possess magical powers sought out by a criminal organization.
+In the animated series, the actor Jackie Chan exists in this setting as a professional archaeologist with a high degree of martial combat skill, who is forced to accept the fact that magic and the supernatural exist when he uncovers a talisman in an artifact that possesses magical powers sought out by a criminal organization.

-Throughout the series, Chan is aided by his family, including his uncle and his (honorific) "niece" Jade, and his ally Captain Black – head of a secret law enforcement organization codenamed "Section 13" – alongside additional companions introduced over the course of the series.
+Throughout the series, Chan is aided by his family, including his uncle and his niece Jade, and his ally Captain Black – head of a secret law enforcement organization codenamed "Section 13" – alongside additional companions introduced over the course of the series.
 Each season of the program primarily contains an overarching storyline in which Chan and his allies must face off against a dangerous demonic figure, aided by human henchman, by preventing them from finding a series of magical objects that can help them to conquer the world.
-Alongside the overarching plotline, seasons also include standalone stories that focus on Chan and his friends combatting magical and supernatural forces that are either evil or not understanding of their situation.
+Alongside the overarching plotline, seasons also include standalone stories that focus on Chan and his friends combating magical and supernatural forces that are either evil or not understanding of their situation.
 While storylines feature action sequences focused on magic and martial arts, they also include comedic situations akin to several of Chan's works in action-comedy films.

 While Chan does not provide the voice of his animated character, he appears regularly in live-action inserts at the end of the program to offer insights on Chinese history, culture and philosophy as well as answering fan questions read by Stacie Chan offscreen.

-While early episodes do directly refer to Uncle Chan as Jackie's blood uncle, and one early episode (S1E1) calls Jade "cousin Shen's girl" — establishing that Jade and Jackie are technically first cousins once removed — later episodes introduce ambiguity about whether Jackie and Uncle are actually sure how closely related they are to Jade's parents (and thus to Jade).

-The key scene later occurs in Season 2, Episode 38 – "Demon World, Part 1":

-[Scene: Jackie, Jade, Uncle, and Tohru knock on the door of Jade's parents' modest home in San Francisco.
-Jade's parents (Shen Chan and his wife) answer, looking pleasantly surprised.
-The group enters.]

-Jade (bursting with energy as the door opens):